 Basic knowledge of the anatomy and morphology of a range of materials from botanical and animal genera to human;

 Working knowledge of a wide range of (changes in) morphological features encountered in the bioarchaeological record;

 Interpretation of the observed morphological features in the context of scientific debates.

 Course schedule details can be found in the RMA and RMSc time schedule.

 Mode of instruction

 Lectures with practical exercises;

 The course load will be distributed as follows:

-14×2 hours of lectures, discussion meetings and practical exercises;
+14×2 hours of lectures, discussion meetings and practical exercises (2 ec);

-2 papers presenting the results of case studies assigned to the candidate.
+1 paper presenting the results of a case study assigned to the candidate (1 ec).